St. Vincent Pallotti

 Early Life

-He was baptized in the Saint Lawrence Church in Rome, on the 22nd ofApril, 1795.
+He was baptized in the Saint Lawrence Church in Rome on April 22, 1795.

-Vincent gained initial formal studies at Pious Schools in San Pantaleoneafter which he proceeded to study in the Roman College.
+Vincent gained his initial formal studies at the Pious Schools in San Pantaleone, after which he proceeded to study at the Roman College.

-Saint Vincent became a lower member of the Franciscan church in 1816before he was ordained as a Priest in the Church on the 16th of May,1818.
+Saint Vincent became a lower member of the Franciscan church in 1816 before he was ordained a Priest in the Church on May 16, 1818.

-Saint Vincent showed love to the poor and needy and took special heed tothe act of penance.
-A small man with blue eyes that seemed to stare deepinto the soul, Vincent Pallotti soon started to wear his head bald as asign of reverence to God.
+Saint Vincent showed love to the poor and needy and took special heed to the act of penance.
+A small man with blue eyes that seemed to stare deep into the soul, Vincent Pallotti soon started to wear his head bald as an act of reverence to God.

 Dedication and Devotion

-Saint Vincent established institutions for carpenters, tailors, andshoemakers to help them become better at their trades.
-He brought indoctors to look at the sick and he did all these from the kindness ofhis heart and for the love of God.
+Saint Vincent established institutions for carpenters, tailors, and shoemakers to help them become better at their trades.
+He brought doctors to look at the sick, and he did all this out of the kindness of his heart and for the love of God.

 Legacy

-The Union was approved by Pope Gregory XVI on the 11th of July in theyear of its establishment.
+The Union was approved by Pope Gregory XVI on July 11, the anniversary of its establishment.

-Among the good, he did to the society was the creation of the Society ofthe Catholic Apostolate, a union for priests and brothers.
+Among the good things he did for society was the creation of the Society of the Catholic Apostolate, a union for priests and brothers.

 Death and Canonization